open-telemetry/opentelemetry-specification/specification/glossary.md

 ### Execution Unit

 An umbrella term for the smallest unit of sequential code execution, used in different concepts of multitasking.
 Examples are threads, coroutines or fibers.

+### Service

+OpenTelemetry has adopted a broad interpretation such that every telemetry source is a service.
+Examples include, but are not limited to: web services, hosts, mobile applications, browser application, edge computing devices, functions as a service, databases, message brokers, etc. See the [semantic conventions for `service`](https://github.com/open-telemetry/semantic-conventions/tree/main/docs/resource#service) for more details.

 ## Logs